AdobeDocs/workfront.en/help/classic/resource-mgmt/legacy-res-planning/work-with-legacy-resource-pools.md

 1. Click **Save**.

-## Add job roles to a Legacy Resource Pool
+## Add job roles to a Legacy Resource Pool {#add-job-roles-to-a-legacy-resource-pool}

 You can add job roles to a Legacy Resource Pool as you are creating the Legacy Resource Pool.
-For more information about creating a Resource Pool, see the section [Create a Legacy Resource Pool](#creating-a-resource-pool) in this article.
+For more information about creating a Resource Pool, see the section [Create a Legacy Resource Pool](#create-a-legacy-resource-pool) in this article.

 You can also add job roles to a Legacy Resource Pool in the Resource Pools section of the Resource Budget Manager.
 For more information about the Resource Budget Manager, see [Budget Legacy Resource Pools in the Resource Budget Manager](../../resource-mgmt/legacy-res-planning/budget-legacy-pools-in-budget-manager.md).